silenNH/Twitter_Sentiment_Analysis/README.md

 ```
 * And wait up to 5 Minutes

-* Open a web browser and enter localhost:3000
+* Open a web browser and enter localhoXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-* A Grafana window will open enter as Username admin and as Password admin.
-[Picture]

 * Choose a new Password in the following page